-Elio teaches at Temple University and Juilliard, but is a student of history.
+Elio teaches at Manhattan School of Music and Juilliard, but is a student of history.
 His compositions ride the passages of the African diaspora that connect us all through Cuba.

 I don’t know how to explain it, but whenever I’m with Elio, I feel a very strong presence.
 He is more than a jazz musician.
 There is something mystical about him, like a very old soul, like a great tree.
 You just have to see Elio live and if you have the chance, talk to him.
 It’s something you will remember.